JurajZelman/airl-market-making/README.md

 ## Citation

-In case you reference this work, please use the following citation:
+For referencing this work, please use the following citation:

 ```bibtex
 @inproceedings{